AdobeDocs/campaign-web.en/help/v8/get-started/user-interface.md

 The **Recents** list provides shortcuts to the recently created and modified deliveries.
 This list shows their channel, status, owner, creation and modification dates.
 Click the **Show more** link to load more deliveries.

-In addition, you can access Campaign v8 Web key help pages from the **Learning** section of the page.
+In addition, you can access Adobe Campaign Web key help pages from the **Learning** section of the page.

 ## Left navigation menu {#user-interface-left-nav}

-Browse the links on the left to access Campaign v8 Web capabilities.
+Browse the links on the left to access Adobe Campaign Web capabilities.
 Several links display lists of objects which can be sorted and filtered.
 You can also configure columns to display all the information you need.
 See this [section](#list-screens).
 Some list screens are read-only.
 The items displayed in the left navigation menu and in the lists depend on your user permissions.
 Learn more about permissions in [this section](permissions.md).

 ### Explorer {#user-interface-explorer}